How to become a House League Coach (Markham Waxers)

 Certification Reimbursement

-MMHA provides 100% refund of certification course fees for volunteers in our house league program.
+The Waxers provide 100% refund of certification course fees for volunteers in our house league program.
 Expenses such as lunch, parking, or mileage are not refunded.
-Certification courses must be completed by November 1.
+Certification courses must be completed by September 1.

 Reimbursement is processed when all certifications required to roster you to your team position have been completed and you have submitted a clear PVSC.
-Refund cheques will be mailed to the address provided on the refund form by January 30 to rostered team officials in good standing with the MMHA.
+Refund cheques will be mailed to the address provided on the refund form.

 MMHA reimburses clinic fees that provide the minimum qualifications to be a certified volunteer in the house league program.